smohler/pokedex/README.md

 ```
 $ python pokedex.py <database file> <Pokemon Name>
 ```
 The `database file` must be a `.csv` for the program to work.
-To keep things as they were in the code exam as well I have included a copy file named `solution.py` that runs with the same command line interface syntax.
 An example use would be
 ```
 $ python pokedex.py database.py Banub
 ID: